 There are three main types of pasta dough (you can read all about pasta dough in Home Made Pasta: Three Doughs & 10 Different Shapes).
 One made with water, another one with whole eggs and the third one with just egg yolks.

 When it comes to Filled Pasta, you want to ensure that your pasta dough is strong enough to withstand the boiling process and protect the filling inside.
-If you pasta bursts, not only will you lose flavour, but the filling will cover pasta from the outside, spoiling your presentation.
+If your pasta bursts, not only will you lose flavour, but the filling will cover the pasta from the outside, spoiling your presentation.

-Ravioli/ Girasoli Stamps: An easy way to stamp out pasta that is even in size and have lovely fluted edges.
+- Ravioli/ Girasoli Stamps: An easy way to stamp out pasta that is even in size and has lovely fluted edges.
 This can be replaced with cookie cutters.

 You can fill your pasta with whatever your heart desires.
 There are a few things to keep in mind though:

 - Rich meat fillings are more suitable for smaller bite-size shapes, like tortellini (small tortelloni).
 Bigger shapes are best filled with cheese and vegetables.

 - Make sure your filling isn’t too thin in its consistency.
 You want to be able to either spoon it or pipe the filling and then fold the pasta dough over it, so it may get very messy if it is so thin that it doesn’t hold shape.

 - It’s best not to leave large bits of ingredients in the filling.
 A large spinach stalk or a corner of unmashed butternut squash may pierce the pasta dough when you shape your pasta.

 Over the coming month, we will be sharing our favourite filled pasta recipes, so keep an eye out on our pasta section if you’re looking for ideas.
 When it comes to fillings, the possibilities are endless.
 Most traditional Italian pasta fillings include simple seasoned ricotta, spinach & ricotta, pumpkin or butternut squash and sausage and cheese.